Shanmus4/Polaroid/Support/PLANNING.md

 ## Future Enhancements
 - Add interactive features (capture, effects, etc.)
 - Improve accessibility and add automated tests
+- Implement photo printing animation triggered by shutter click
+- Add interactivity to other camera elements (e.g., flash toggle, power button)
+- Refine existing animations and styles

 ## Recent/Final Architecture & Major Features (2025-04-21)
-- 10 advanced polaroid filter effects, all visually rich and confined to the image preview area only.
+- 10 advanced polaroid filter effects, all visually rich and confined to the image preview area only (all CSS-based)
-- Gallery modal: view, download (individually or all), and delete polaroids from browser cache.
+- Gallery modal: view, download (individually), and delete polaroids from browser cache
-- Download All now saves each image as a separate PNG, not a ZIP.
+- Download All saves each image as a separate PNG (not ZIP); hidden on iOS
-- Filter logic refactored to use CSS classes for maintainability and scalability.
+- Filter logic refactored to use CSS classes for maintainability and scalability
-- All features tested on both desktop and mobile, with robust layout and scaling.
+- All features tested on both desktop and mobile, with robust layout and scaling

 ---

-This planning document reflects the current, finalized architecture for the Polaroid Camera project as of 2025-04-20.
+This planning document reflects the current, finalized architecture for the Polaroid Camera project as of 2025-04-21.